Inferred-variance uncertainty relations in the presence of quantum entanglement: Inferred uncertainty relations bounded by entanglement for two qubits and the Pauli observables

-The numerators in the last two terms are the connected correlation functions.
-The denominators in the last two terms are local quantum uncertainties in party B. Using the above equality, in the next sections we state some equations that capture the role of entanglement and quantum discord in the lower bound of uncertainty relations.
-5pt \textbf{Proposition 2:} For any two arbitrary Pauli observables $S=\vec{n}.\vec{\sigma}$ and $Q=\vec{m}.\vec{\sigma}$ and an arbitrary two-qubit pure state $|\psi_{AB}\rangle$, the following inequality holds
+It completes the proof. \end{proof} The numerators in the last two terms are the connected correlation functions.
+The denominators in the last two terms are local quantum uncertainties for the party $B$.
+Using the above equality, in the following, we state some equations that capture the role of entanglement in the lower bound of uncertainty relations.